 The first step we would do in a Merrill-Crowe is to filter the solution.
 We have two large clarifying filters in the plant that are the blue filters outdoors at the plant.
 The purpose of those is to remove the suspended solids from the solution.
 The tanks basically have many filtered leaves inside them that are coated with diatomaceous earth.

 The dirty water is pumped into this tank and then the pressure forces the solution through the diatomaceous earth coating on the filter plates so that the suspended solids are filtered out.
 Clean water permeates through the plates, which then goes out of the filter.
-All the filter plates are manifolded together on a center shaft where the clean water exits the tanks.
+All the filter plates are manifolded together and there is center shaft where the clean water exits the tanks.

 The filter tank is under pressure, which pushes the clean water to the top of our deaeration tower.
 The deaeration tower is the large vertical tank you see at the plant.
 It is known as a packed bed tower.
 The solution goes into the top of the deaeration tower and is sprayed out over the top of the packing.
 The packing material is designed to have a high surface area per unit of volume, so the solution makes a thin film on the material.